 He picked up the knife and continued skinning the rabbit, finally pulling the skin off the feet.When he threw it up the stairs, it landed wet.

-—Well, — David stammered.”Yes, I like it.But he he's not.- He pointed at me.“This is a singer.He might have the best voice in New England.”
+”Um,“ David stammered.”Yes, I like it.But he he's not.“ He pointed at me.”This is a singer.He might have the best voice in New England.“

-《is that so?“ John said.Stick the knife into the porch so it stands upright.With his hands, he tore off the skin of the second rabbit.》bring it on.Then sing us a song.”
+”is that so?“ said John.Stick the knife into the porch so it stands upright.With his hands, he tore off the skin of the second rabbit.”bring it on.Then sing us a song.“

 The water tasted metallic and bitter.

-John started working on another rabbit.—I’m sure you’ll think of one, — he said.
+John started working on another rabbit.”I'm sure you can think of one, %he said.

-The first song that comes to mind is – Lord Randall – which is one of David’s favorite songs.He taught me that on the rare mornings we lay in bed in his apartment, the ones he didn't leave before I woke up.
+The first song that comes to mind is Lord Randall, one of David's favorite songs.He taught me that on the rare mornings we lay in bed in his apartment, the ones he didn't leave before I woke up.

 Because I was tired from hunting and wanted to lie down.